 (HBR) A customer will touch a company in many different ways before a deal is made.
 Unfortunately, few companies have an overall picture of their customers’ journey towards a purchase, because the information is all too often stuck in a channel silo.

 My Comment: Great concept: Real-Time Experience Tracking (RET).
 The first step is to identify all of the touch points a customer might have with a company.
 That exercise in and of itself is powerful.
 Once that is done, a company can analyze all of the “touch points” and determine how they can strengthen them, thereby creating a better customer experience.
 And using the RET concept, the company can get feedback from customers.

 (Forbes) Offering second-to-none customer service could help your business to succeed no matter what the economic climate or latest technology craze.

 My Comment: Online customer service takes many forms.
 The list that you have provided is an excellent start for any company using a website to drive sales through their Internet presence or more traditional methods.
 Want a good role model?
 Zappos.com is as good as it gets.
 They exemplify everything on this list.

-(LiveChat) Great communication choices utilised by marketers should also be part of customer service.
-Being official or casual is just the tip of the iceberg of possibilities and different approaches should be applied ad hoc, ones that are well defined and flexible.
+(LiveChat) Great communication choices utilized by marketers should also be part of customer service.
+Being official or casual is just the tip of the iceberg of possibilities and different approaches should be applied ad hoc, ones that are well-defined and flexible.

 My Comment: While this article contains some good points, the highlight is the video on how not to talk to customers.
 I laughed and learned.